GridProtectionAlliance/ResolveThirdPartyReferenceLinks/README.md

  - `urlFormatter.target`: is the target window for the URL e.g. `_self` in the example above -- _defaults to `_blank`_.
  - `urlFormatter.rel`: is the relative path to use for the anchor -- _defaults to `noreferrer`_.

+ #### Overloaded Method Resolution

+ Note that for links to Sandcastle docs generated for method overloads, each overload may be sequenced with an incrementing index in the order in which they appear in the assembly.
+To ensure that the correct overload is linked to, it may be necessary to create multiple explicit `targetFormatter` for each overload for proper rendering.

 ## Thanks